 - University of Missouri-Kansas City also uses a kangaroo mascot for its basketball team.

 - The mascot for the Brockton Rox minor league baseball team in Brockton, Massachusetts, is K-O the Kangaroo◊.

 - Several of Australia's national sports teams have kangaroo-themed names:

 - The North Melbourne Kangaroos in Australian Rules Football

-- Is used in the center of the roundel on the Royal Australian Air Force (RAAF) ensign, and is used as the Army's roundel as well.
+- A kangaroo is used in the center of the roundel on the Royal Australian Air Force (RAAF) ensign, and is used as the Army's roundel as well.

-- Averted with the mascots for the Sydney 2000 Olympics - a kookaburra, echidna, and platypus.
-The organisers felt that kangaroos and koalas were overused.
+- Averted with the mascots for the Sydney 2000 Olympic Games - a kookaburra, an echidna, and a platypus.
+The organizers felt that kangaroos and koalas were overused.